torrencio/printingScreen/README.md

 # printingScreen
 Really nothing special here,
-Just using cwrappers to interact with with c++ files.
+Just using c wrappers to interact  with c++ files so I can use the functions in Swift.
 I interact with a vector, append it, and pull a string from the file.